DIY Tooth Powder - Ditch the Plastic Tubes

 Unlike many DIY toothpaste recipes, this one uses simple ingredients that you won't need to purchase from a health food or specialty store.
 Who wants to spend a lot of time and effort making an essential personal care product?

 Last updated August 12, 2017, Please note: I've discovered some controversial information about using baking soda as a tooth powder since originally publishing this post.
 I'll fill you in on the details, soon.
-But until then, I don't recommend using this recipe without consulting your dentist first.
-Even though baking soda is considered less abrasive than many commercial toothpastes, when used alone, it can be too harsh on gum tissue.
+But until then, I don't recommend using this recipe without first consulting your dentist.
+Even though baking soda is considered less abrasive than many commercial toothpastes, some people say that it bothers their gums.
 I'll probably remove this post in the near future.
 I apologize for the confusion, but I don't want to share information that hasn't been well researched or that might cause harm.
 Laura

 This post is no substitute for good dental or medical care, nor am I a doctor or healthcare professional.
 Please don't use this information to diagnose, prevent, treat or cure any ailment or disease.
 Also, if baking soda causes any irritation or discomfort, stop using immediately!